contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy-kubernetes-16.md

 TestTenant  epgA   TestNet
 TestTenant  epgB   TestNet
 ```
-Let's create two pods, one on each group network, and check whethere they are able to ping each other or not.
+Let's create two pods, one on each group network, and check whether they are able to ping each other or not.
 By default, Contiv allows connectivity between groups under the same network.

 ```
 [vagrant@kubeadm-master ~]$